-Canon 6D versus Sony A7 II
+Canon 6D vs Sony A7 II

-The Canon EOS 6D and the Sony Alpha A7 II are two enthusiast cameras that were officially introduced, respectively, in September 2012 and November 2014.
+The Canon EOS 6D and the Sony Alpha A7 II are two enthusiast cameras that were announced, respectively, in September 2012 and November 2014.
 The 6D is a DSLR, while the A7 II is a mirrorless interchangeable lens camera.
 Both cameras are equipped with a full frame sensor.
-The Canon has a resolution of 20 megapixel, whereas the Sony provides 24 MP.
+The Canon has a resolution of 20 megapixels, whereas the Sony provides 24 MP.

 Body comparison: Canon 6D vs Sony A7 II